 - Shared Values – finding shared understanding of the meaning of sex between the participants.

-- Mutually Pleasurable – making sure that everyone is enjoying the sex (which, given the orgasm gap referred to in the last post, might be of particular concern in heterosexual relationships).
+- Mutually Pleasurable – making sure that everyone is enjoying the sex that they are having.

 If you prefer seeing these in pictorial form, I have put them into a mind map: